 They have 34 stores across the USA all stocked full of "clothes you want at prices you can’t resist."
 If you want to sell your used clothes online you need to download their app.
 You can check in to their selling waitlist without leaving your home.
 Their app lets you find a store near you, see the number of sellers in line, add your name to the waitlist, and receive a notification when it’s your turn to sell.

-Let's Change is a Chicago thrift store located in the suburban area known as Humboldt Park and carries both new and gently used clothing, accessories, footwear, and vintage items for the home.
+Let's Change is a Chicago thrift store located in Humboldt Park and carries both new and gently used clothing, accessories, footwear, and vintage items for the home.
 When you shop here not only are you helping the planet by keeping used clothes out of landfills, but you are also helping children in need.

 Let's Change Resale Shop donates a portion of its sales to help children in need with education, clean water, shelter, and nutrition.
 They have worked with over 285 kids and have child sponsorship programs in Haiti, Burkina Faso, Dominican Republic, and Peru.